Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Introduction

 The literature on graph embedding is vast, and we apologize to the many authors who we will fail to cite.
 However, despite the broad utility of graph embedding in practice (see~\cite{zhang2021} for a recent experimental review) many popular heuristics lack rigorous guarantees.
 Here we pursue algorithms that reconstruct the position of every vertex with high accuracy, up to a symmetry of the underlying space.

 Many versions of the reconstruction problem, including recognizing whether a graph has a realization as a geometric graph, are NP-complete~\cite{Breu98,Aspnes04,Bruck05} in the worst case.
-Thus we turn to distributions of random instances, and ask whether it is typically hard in those instances.
+Thus we turn to distributions of random instances, and design algorithms that succeed with high probability in the instance.
 For many inference problems, there is a natural generative model where a ground truth structure is ``planted,'' and the instance is then chosen from a simple distribution conditioned on its planted structure.
 For community detection a.k.a.\ the planted partition problem, for instance, we can consider graphs produced by the stochastic block model, a generative model where each vertex has a ground-truth label, and each edge $(u,v)$ exists with a probability that depends on the labels of $u$ and $v$.
 Reconstructing these labels from the adjacency matrix then becomes a well-defined problem in statistical inference, which may or may not be solvable depending on the parameters of the model~(e.g.~\cite{Mossel12,moore-review,abbe-survey}).
 In the same spirit, a series of papers has asked to what extent we can reconstruct vertex positions from the adjacency matrix in random geometric graphs, where vertex positions are chosen independently from a simple distribution.